 Return to top of page

 Sometimes bands of water resembling slicks form due to wind, tidal conditions or variations in water temperature.
 Fresh water entering the harbour may have the same effect.
 Sometimes dust from grain loading activity settles on the water and also causes what looks like a slick.
 When conditions are conductive, typically in the warmer months, blue green algae can proliferate and take on the appearance of a slick.
-The algal slick can take on a variety of colours from greens through to red and purple due to different pigments within the algae breaking down on the surface.
+See 'Identifying Marine Slicks' for more detail.

 No. All silica sand at the Albany Port has been processed at the mine site to omit the size class fraction that poses a risk to human health, and therefore is safe to store and transport.